 - Self-reliance and self-confidence.
 Understands and meets their own physical and emotional needs with an age-appropriate mixture of optimism and realism.

-Housing and Meals: All students will live together on the six-acre gated WISER campus overlooking Lake Victoria.
+Housing, meals, and transportation: All students will live together on the six-acre gated WISER campus overlooking Lake Victoria.
 Electricity can be unreliable, but there should be several hours a day with access.
 If there are long-term power outages, students may not have access to hot showers and may have to use heated buckets of water as most traditional Kenyans do.
 Housing on campus will be bunk beds in a common mixed-gender dormitory.
 Local women can be hired to do laundry if you do not wish to wash your own clothes.

 Meals will be provided by the WISER cafeteria.
 Protein is very rare in the local diet and most food is based on corn-meal, rice, and beans.
 Students can enrich their diet by buying protein, fruits, and vegetables in town and cooking for themselves in the visitor’s kitchen using a propane burner.
 It becomes fun to see what favorite foods one can assemble!

 Health Note: Peanuts are a common ingredient in the local cuisine.
 Easily accessed to treatment for travelers experiencing a severe allergic reaction to this and other food(s) is limited at this program site.
 Students who are considering application to DukeEngage-Kenya-WISER should review these facts with their families and medical providers before applying.